tiansemi/CTF-HackerLab/Hackerlab2k22/Stages/Exfiltration.md

 We wrote a python code to exfiltrate the data

-Nous abtenons deux fichiers.
-Un fichier image et un fichier zip

-sur le fichier image il est écris rockyou ft leet.
-Nous avons donc penser qu'il faut cracker le mot de passe zip avec john en utilisant rockyou.txt mais rien.
+>We get two files.
+An image file and a zip file on the image file it is written rockyou ft leet.
+So we thought we have to crack the zip password with john using rockyou.txt but nothing.
-On a donc faire un bruteforce
+So we made a bruteforce

 `$ zip2john a.zip > hashes.txt `